mstelles/ex294/README.md

     - Use the -b option to gather all variables, when needed.
     - Consider using 'gather_subset' when possible, this will create less overhead on the execution.
     - The filter option will work only for second level variables and further values would be ignored.
 This only applies when running ad-hoc commands.
 During playbook execution this restriction doesn't exist.
+  - When running playbooks, keep in mind the options:
+    - --syntax-check
+    - --step
+    - --start-at-task
+    - --force-handlers
+    - --list-tasks

 Ex: